THIS. Is what homemade pasta dreams are made of.

-I’m not lying when I say anybody can make this.
-Just 5 ingredients, a little rolling and you’re 2o minutes away from soft, pillowy gnocchi.
+I’m not lying when I say anybody can make this healthy-ish recipe.
+Just 5 ingredients, a little rolling and you’re 20 minutes away from soft, pillowy gnocchi.
 It’s vegan too, the sweet potatoes not only adding flavor, but mimicking the binding of eggs.

 As I spent the better part of the day testing this recipe a few times, I got stuck on that number 5 for awhile.
 I thought about the things things that have held Brian and I together for 5 years, each playing an integral part even though some are simpler than others.
 Kind of like the salt in the gnocchi.
 Sometimes an after thought, but without it, there would be nothing to bring out the flavor of the other ingredients.

 I know you probably weren’t looking for a 5 ingredient recipe for love, but I thought I’d share ours anyway.

 1. Honesty: There is nothing we keep from each other.
 There have been times where I have wanted to stay silent, but instead I let go because I know it’s what I need.
 And after I do, it feels so much better than holding it in.

 2. Love in actions: I always knew that actions spoke louder that words, but it never became more clear to me than when we started dating.
 Love is a word that can be misused very easily, love is a word that can hurt.
 But doing things for each other that are silent, humble and kind always have a trueness.

 3. Finding good in quirks: We all have them, and they’re what make us unique.
 Think about the positive in each one and they become something you admire.